Skip to content

 PetRelationshipService::transferOwnership($pet, $fromUser, $toUser, $createdBy);

 Owners can invite others to become co-owners, editors, or viewers via a shareable link or QR code.
-This replaces the older direct user-ID-based relationship assignment for external users.
+Pet and Group invitations share the same resource-invitation lifecycle (Ledgers reuse it later).

 Invitation Flow